Book of Deuteronomy: Summary

-The final verses, Deuteronomy 34:10–12, "never again did there arise in Israel a prophet like Moses," make a claim for the authoritative Deuteronomistic view of theology and its insistence that the worship of Yahweh as the sole deity of Israel was the only permissible religion, having been sealed by the greatest of prophets.
+The final verses, Deuteronomy 34:10–12, "Never since has there arisen a prophet in Israel like Moses," make a claim for the authoritative Deuteronomistic view of theology and its insistence that the worship of Yahweh as the sole deity of Israel was the only permissible religion, having been sealed by the greatest of prophets.

 Deuteronomic Code

 Deuteronomy 12–26, the Deuteronomic Code, is the oldest part of the book and the core around which the rest developed.
 It is a series of mitzvot (commands) to the Israelites regarding how they should conduct themselves in the Promised Land.